Complete Guide to US Tourist Visa Interview: 15 Questions and Sample Answers

 Your interview with the Consular officer plays a decisive role in the success of your US tourist visa application.
 How to answer the 15 most common US tourist visa interview questions effectively.
 Read on!

-Use these effective tactics when responding to interview questions to increase your chances of a successful US tourist visa application.
+Use these effective tactics when responding to B1/B2 visa questions at visa interview to increase your chances of a successful US tourist visa application.

 1. How many countries have you been to?